Verma314/Parser-Experiment/README.md

 # Parser-Experiment
 testing out the Jackson parser

+I looked at a couple of JSON parsers like, org.json, GSON, Jackson.
+And I think Jackson is pretty good.

 ### Step 1
 Download these three 'Jackson JAR' files from search.maven.org
 * jackson-core